alanwatsonforster/glass/src/glass/aircraftdata/CAC Sabre.md

 ### Fuel Tanks

 - Curtis (p.
-114) states that the Mk.32 could carry 100 gal (450L) and 167 gal (750L) FTs (perhaps on the inner pylons).
+114) states that the Mk.32 could carry 100 gal (450L) and 167 gal (760L) FTs (perhaps on the inner pylons).
-- Wikipedia states they could carry 200 gal (910L) FTs on the outer pylons.
 - Farquhar states that the Mk.32 could carry 100 gal FTs on the inner pylons and 167 gal FTs on the outer ones.
+- Wikipedia states they could carry 200 gal (900L) FTs on the outer pylons.
+This may be a confusion between US gal and imperial gal, since 167 imperial gal is about 200 US gal.

 ### Weight Limits